 To save you from having to start from scratch, the Alton Towers Resort has several generic packages to structure your day around.
 But don’t worry if there’s something missing, there is also a range of optional add-ons to ensure that you hold a fantabulous corporate event.

-Head over to the resort’s Corporate Website for the latest details and prices of the packages on offer.
+Head over to the resort’s website for the latest details and prices of the packages on offer.

 The Conference Centre has a dedicated kitchen which tailors exclusively for conferences and events.
-These can be delivered in: Sir Algenon’s Lounge, which is ideal for refreshments and pre-dinner drinks.
-The Stateroom caters for up to 430 for lunch or dinner, or 400 for a dinner dance, and has a private patio area for refreshments and barbeques.
-The Hospitality Marquee caters for 350 for a dinner dance or 400 people for a seated meal.
-Alternatively you can have your meal in the Towers Suite’s Lake View room which seats 120 for lunch or dinner, or Towers Room which seats 50.
+Sir Algenon’s Lounge is ideal for refreshments and pre-dinner drinks.
+The State Room caters for up to 400 for lunch or dinner, or 360 for a dinner dance, and has a private patio area for refreshments and barbeques.
+The Hospitality Suite has catered capacity for up to 300 guests.
+Alternatively you can have your meal in the Towers Suite’s Lake View room which seats up to 192 for lunch or dinner.

 In the Alton Towers Hotel, the Secret Garden Restaurant seats in excess of 300 people and is an ideal venue for conference lunches.
-It offers an assorted mix of international food in typically English surroundings.
 You’ll also have access to the nearby Dragon Bar, and is situated very close to the Emperor’s Suite.

 At the Splash Landings Hotel, Flambo’s Exotic Feast is a 300-seat buffet-style restaurant with a mix of Caribbean and European cuisine.
-In the same hotel, there is the Original Sandwich Co. which serves drinks and snacks in the Waterpark, and Ma Garrita’s Tropical Terrace Bar where delegates can drink exotic cocktails as they look out over the water park.
+In the same hotel, there is Ma Garrita’s Bar where delegates can drink exotic cocktails as they look out over the Waterpark.

 There are a variety of other edible add-ons to choose from, if you’re not looking to lay on a full meal.
-Full details of all of the above can be found on the resort’s Corporate Website.
+Full details of all of the above can be found on the resort’s website.

 The Conference Centre itself was built in 2003 alongside the development of Splash Landings Hotel and, what was then, Cariba Creek Waterpark.
-This allowed for the provision of dedicated and much higher capacity facilities, enabling the resort to expand their share of the conference and events markets.
+This allowed for the provision of dedicated and much higher capacity facilities, enabling the Resort to expand further into the conference and events market.